exercism/kotlin/concepts/numbers/about.md

 ## Rounding

-The [`math`][math] library contains several functions to round floating point numbers to a nearby integer.
+The [`math`][ref-math] library contains several functions to round floating point numbers to a nearby integer.

 _Did the last line sound slightly odd?_
 When we say "a nearby integer", there are two questions: